Walkercito/Python-Game-Jam-2025/README.md

 Three types of people drift through this neon stream: the willing, the resistant, and those too far gone.
 Learn their rhythms—your success depends on reading the subtle currents in their eyes.

+> [!TIP]
-*(Mechanically: Each NPC interaction dynamically affects your Influence and Energy bars.
-Manage both resources carefully to reach the ending you desire.)*
+> *(Mechanically: Each NPC interaction dynamically affects your Influence and Energy bars.
+> Manage both resources carefully to reach the ending you desire.)*

 ---